 If a part is structural you want to plan how you can remove it without doing further damage.
 You don’t want to attack it and weaken other parts, or more seriously yet, destroy your car.

-For example, rocker panels are a common part that get rusty on most cars and trucks.
-Replacing them can be wildly different however.
+For example, rocker panels are a common part that gets rusty on most cars and trucks.
+Replacing them can be wildly different, however.

-Trucks, which are usually body on frame, have rocker panels which are non integral to the structure of the vehicle.
+Trucks, which are usually body on frame, have rocker panels that are non-integral to the structure of the vehicle.
 Cutting them out won’t hurt the structure of the vehicle, because they have an independent frame from the body.

 Cars are unibody.
 Their rocker panels impart structural rigidity to the entire car.
 Replacing them will take a strategic approach as to not adversely affect the structure of the car.